syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

 When feedback is sent, you can validate whether the content area is empty or not.
-To achieve this validation use **RTE** client side events.
-In this **RTE**, it provides the “action” function for performing the client side events to custom tool.
+To achieve this validation, use **RTE** client side events.
+In this **RTE**, it provides the “action” function to perform the client side events to custom tool.

 You can specify the custom tool as previous script section with validation operations.